project-nig/node/README.md

 # What is NIG ?
-The NIG project aims to remunerate the money lying dormant in current bank accounts through the regular use of a cryptocurrency discover how in this [document ](https://docs.google.com/document/u/1/d/e/2PACX-1vQxiyzQCp9qEkBbHT5wjt_YTXvRXycus77Z4M8pxd5Lp6JpI3ZjSq5bJMlRCUAx-3pRjr6kkByBG4HN/pub?urp=gmail_link) (in French).
+The NIG project aims to remunerate the money lying dormant in current bank accounts through the regular use of a cryptocurrency.
+Discover how in this [document ](https://docs.google.com/document/u/1/d/e/2PACX-1vQxiyzQCp9qEkBbHT5wjt_YTXvRXycus77Z4M8pxd5Lp6JpI3ZjSq5bJMlRCUAx-3pRjr6kkByBG4HN/pub?urp=gmail_link) (in French).

 ## Process to run Nodes of NIG network